j2m3s/mGR/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 stupid 123

-creating a new branch is quick.and simple.and siplm too.
+creating a new branch is quick.